-- Penalties for false statements may include: “Imprisonment of not more than five years and/or a fine of up to $250,000, two years and/or a fine of not more than $5,000; and, if submitted to a Federally insured institution, by imprisonment of not more than thirty years and/or a fine of not more than $1,000,000.”
+- Penalties for false statements may include: “Imprisonment of not more than five years and/or a fine of up to $250,000; …imprisonment of not more than two years and a fine of not more than $5,000; and, if submitted to a Federally insured institution, … by imprisonment of not more than 30 years and/or a fine of not more than $1,000,000.”

-We believe further guidance from the Treasury is deemed necessary for the items noted below:
+We believe further guidance from the Treasury is necessary for the items noted below:

-- Attribution rules – family members of an owner
+- Attribution rules – salaries for family members of an owner

-- Discretionary Profit Sharing Contributions – can these be prorated over the eight weeks?
+- Discretionary profit-sharing contributions – can these be prorated over the covered period?

-- Requirements by Borrowers to maintain employees after the Covered Period or June 30, 2020
+- Requirements for borrowers to maintain employees after the covered period or Dec.
+31, 2020